splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 1. Choose :ref:`how to create the detector <how-to-create-detector>`.

-2. Add :ref:`alert rules <build-rules>` to the detector to specify when to trigger alerts.
+2. Create :ref:`alert rules <build-rules>` to the detector to specify when to trigger alerts.

 .. _how-to-create-detector: